mihaelaaleks/playlist_curator/README.md

 # Setting up Spotipy

 This project makes use of the Spotipy library.
-To set up making requests with the library the following environment variables will need to be included in the environments `activate` file.
+To set up making requests with the library the following environment variables will need to be included in a dedicated `.env` file.

-Open the `activate` file using any IDE or text editor and add the following lines under `export PATH`:

 ```
 SPOTIPY_CLIENT_ID="ID"